What is the Canadian Experience Class (CEC)?

 - Experience gained through co-op permits.

-- Off-campus/volunteer work during program of study.
+- Off-campus/volunteer work during the program of study.

 Determination of Employment Status: